Skip to main content

 Keep the research path moving.

-Adjacent routes should be obvious next clicks, even if there are only one or two of them.
+Adjacent pages should be obvious next clicks, even if there are only one or two of them.

-Browse all Zen Planner routes →
+Browse all Zen Planner pages →

 Same platform, different vertical

 We get plenty of website traffic, but nobody fills out the contact form, and when they do, I'm stuck teaching on the mat and lose them before I can call them back.
-When the kids program lead hits a slow website handoff, revenue leaks fast.
+When the kids program inquiry hits a slow website handoff, revenue leaks fast.
 This setup qualifies the request before it reaches Zen Planner so the first response starts with usable context instead of guesswork.

 Open page